 If you have been injured or suffered loss following a hazardous material spill from a truck, it is essential to know exactly what types of damages you may be able to recover from the parties responsible for the spill.
 When determining the value of a lawsuit, the following factors are taken into account.

 - The cost of medical care immediately following the accident and any care that is required in the future, such as physical therapy or the treatment of a chronic or permanent condition.

 - The value of any lost property, including the depreciation in value of your home.

 Contact the Rosenfeld Injury Lawyers today for more information about your rights and the legal options that are available to you when dealing with hazardous material accidents.
-We have the experience and resources that you will need to not only recover the compensation you are entitled to but to be able to take the first steps on a path to physical, mental and financial recovery from the injuries and hardships you have endured.
+We have the experience and resources that you will need not only to recover the compensation you are entitled to receive but to take the first steps on a path to physical, mental and financial recovery from the injuries and hardships you have endured.
 We will be happy to arrange a free consultation with you so that we can go over the details of your case in person and let you know exactly what you can expect throughout the process of litigation.